sapphonie/rgl-server-resources/README.md

 `(rcon) exec tfcl_off`

-Note: this will restart your server immediately.
 Please wait 90 seconds to exec this after the game ends, to preserve the STV.

 ## Todo: